ybgirgin3/SCTC/readme.md

-# SCREENSHOT TO CLIPBOARD FOR LINUX & MACOS
+# SCREENSHOT TO CLIPBOARD FOR LINUX

+( - tested on ubuntu 20.04)

 **for tracking the application future please see:**[TODO](TODO.md)